North Dakota gets record amount for home energy assistance

 Outlooks from the National Weather Service, AccuWeather and The Old Farmer's Almanac all say the Northern Plains is likely to have a colder-than-normal winter due to the La Nina phenomenon -- a cooling of the waters in the tropical Pacific Ocean that influences weather in the continental U.S.

-The La Nina is expected to peak in intensity this month, with the greatest impacts in February and March.
-Much of January has been marked by subzero cold.
+The La Nina was expected to peak in intensity in January, with the greatest impacts this month and in March.
+Much of January was marked by subzero cold.

 Montana-Dakota Utilities has projected that customers who use natural gas to heat their homes could end up paying on average $170 more than usual this winter due to rising natural gas prices.
 MDU provides natural gas to about 115,000 customers in the state, including to homes in Bismarck and Mandan.